 Employers are legally obliged to enrol eligible workers into a pension scheme if they are not in one already.
 These pension schemes deduct a percentage from your earnings but only between a lower and upper threshold (currently £6,136 and £50,000 respectively).
 Your earnings include your normal salary and also any overtime payments or bonuses earned.

 You don't pay tax on these pension contributions, so your "taxable income" for Income Tax (see above) is reduced by the amount you pay to your pension.
 National Insurance contributions used to be reduced if you were paying into a contracted-out pension, but from April 2016 this no longer applies.

 Salary Sacrifice Pension Schemes

 Increasingly popular, these schemes require you to contractually reduce your salary, with the difference being paid into a pension scheme.
-Since your salary has been reduced, your income tax and National Insurance contributions are also reduced, which the calculator does by deducting your pension contribution before working out income tax and National Insurance.
-It was unusual for salary sacrifice pension schemes to involve contracting out, which is why the calculator disables this by default.
+Since your salary has been reduced, your income tax, National Insurance and Student Loan contributions are also reduced.

 Personal Pension Schemes

 If you pay into a personal pension scheme, your employer will deduct income tax and National Insurance as before.
 However, HMRC will pay into your pension scheme an amount equal to the basic rate (20%) tax on your contribution, effectively giving you the tax back.
 If you are a higher or additional rate taxpayer, you can claim the extra tax back from HMRC through your tax return.